 “The successful win of a contract will always give me a buzz, enabling Vista to retain a progressive set of expanding services.”

-In 2017, Steve progressed into the role of Community Services Director, and now has responsibility for a wide range of service delivery including Advice and Information, Children’s Services and Rehabilitation.
+In 2018, Steve progressed into the role of Operations Director, and now has responsibility for a wide range of service delivery including Advice and Information, Children’s Services and Rehabilitation and Vista’s 4 Residential Homes.
 He said “To manage a wide range of services is not without its challenges, but the diversity of what we offer for local people is something I am very proud of.”

-He added “I’m lucky to have a committed team, opportunities to create new service ideas and see them through to reality, but most of all knowing that together we make a difference to the lives of children and adults with sight loss.”
+He added “I’m lucky to have a committed team, opportunities to create new service ideas and see them through to reality, but most of all knowing that together we make a difference to the lives of children and adults affected by sight loss.”

 To find out more about working for Vista, please visit our job vacancies page.